django-cms/django-cms/docs/introduction/03-integrating_applications.rst

     )

-Note that it must be included **before** the line for the django CMS URLs. django CMS's URL pattern needs to be last, because it "swallows up" anything that hasn't already been matched by a previous pattern.
+Note that it must be included **before** the line for the django CMS URLs. django CMS's URL pattern needs to be last, because it "swallows up" anything that has not already been matched by a previous pattern.

 Now run the application's migrations: